ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_tuning.rst

 * **Activate aggreation**: if you have multiple objects (e.g., cells) try activating :confval:`Aggregate cells prior analysis` parameter.
-This could help because thresholding on all the cells at once can help reducing the segmented areas where spotMAX will look for spots.
+This could help because thresholding on all the cells at once can help reducing the segmented areas where SpotMAX will look for spots.

 .. _better-spots-segm: